 Mark submissions as spam

-On the Gold and Platinum plans, Formspree automatically scans submissions and marks them as spam using a machine learning model.
+On paid plans, Formspree automatically scans submissions and marks them as spam using a machine learning model.
 If you receive a submission that is spam, you can help train our model by marking it.
 To mark a submission as spam, click the link at the bottom of the submission email.
 The more information we have, the better we can tailor our spam filter to your needs.

 Use form ID URLs instead of email URLs